How we respond to community health needs

 With the help of HealthTexas Provider Network physicians and clinicians, Baylor Scott & White serves the uninsured and underserved in North Texas through eight clinics that provide primary and specialty care.

 Baylor Scott & White is improving the model of care to allow equal access to health services to all.
-Read more about how we're reaching others with more primary, specialty and behavioral health care services.

 Through Faith in Action Initiatives (FIAI) we extend quality, compassionate care and innovation to additional communities in need.
-We are making an impact of health across our communities and the globe through the donation of medical supplies and equipment plus support for employees serving on international medical service programs.
+We are making an impact on health across our communities and the globe through the donation of medical supplies and equipment plus support for employees serving on international medical service programs.

 Baylor Scott & White hosts a weekly farmer's market from May to September each year at various hospital locations.
 More than 16 vendors bring their healthy fruits and vegetables.
 The Baylor Scott & White nutrition department occasionally does a healthy cooking demonstration and provides healthy recipe cards.